AIT (auditory integration therapy) can rewire the brain the wrong way and i think is damaging !

 in the particular case of the cardiovascular system clocks probably evolved to protect the blood supply to individual organs from large shifts in blood pressure, such as might be caused by the adrenaline rush of danger or exercise. we realized 20 years ago that this system was disturbed in people with high blood pressure ”

-when i wake up in the morning , i sit on the side of my bed and do some arm and body movements, neck stretches, humming and vocalizations to resonate the lungs and nasal passages which stimulate the immune system and roll my eyes corner to corner and up and down to exercise the trabecular meshwork and thus reduce intraocular eye pressure !
+when i wake up in the morning , i do some arm and body movements, neck stretches, humming and vocalizations to resonate the lungs and nasal passages which stimulate the immune system and flick my eyes corner to corner and up and down to exercise the trabecular meshwork and thus reduce intraocular eye pressure !

 also changing the focus of the eyes from distance to close may help exercise the endothelial cells that act as a gateway to the schlemm's canal !